-Recent evidence suggests that grazing all day long may not in fact be beneficial to health.
-Instead, a few studies suggest that
+Does it matter when you eat?
+The TIMED EATING research study will test the conventional wisdom that people should graze all day.
+Recent evidence suggests that grazing may not in fact be beneficial to health.
+Instead, a few studies suggest:

 Number of visits: